mac-/configurine/README.md

 You can run configurine with the -h flag to see the various options:

 	$ node app.js -h
+	  Usage: app.js [options]

 	  Options:

 	    -h, --help                          output usage information
 	    -V, --version                       output the version number
 	    -l, --listen-port <port>            The port that the application will listen for incoming HTTP requests on.
-Defaults to 8088.
+Defaults to: 8088
 	    -n, --number-processes <number>     The number of processes to use for this application.
-Default is 1.
-	    -o, --database-host <host>          The MongoDB host that this should connect to (hostname and port).
+Defaults to: 1 -o, --database-host <host>          The MongoDB host that this should connect to (hostname and port).
 This can also be a comma-separated list of hosts to support a replica set.
-Defaults to 127.0.0.1:27017.
+Defaults to: "127.0.0.1:27017"
 	    -u, --database-user <user>          The user name to use when connecting to MongoDB.
-Defaults to an empty string.
 	    -p, --database-password <password>  The password to use when connecting to MongoDB.
-Defaults to an empty string.
-	    -m, --max-cache-size <size>         The number of config entries to cache on the server (in memory).
-Defaults to 500.
-	    -s, --seconds-to-cache <number>     The number of seconds to cache config entries.
-Defaults to 120.
 	    -t, --log-transport <type>          The transport to use for logging.
-Valid options are console, file, and mongo.
+Valid options are none, console, file, and mongo.
 If file is chosen, logs will be written to /var/log/configurine.log (make sure you use a program like logrotate to manage your log files).
 If mongo is chosen, logs will be written to the configurine database in the logs collection.
-Default is console.
+Defaults to: "none"
 	    -g, --log-level <level>             The level to log at.
 Can be a number 0-5 or the following strings: log, trace, debug, info, warn, and error.
-Default is 0.
+Defaults to: 0
+	    -s, --statsd-host <host>            The statsd host (hostname and port) where metrics can be sent.
+Defaults to: "127.0.0.1:8125"

 Example usage: